Dey Alexander

 Wheelchair access: Yes

-Archetype series – collage on cotton paper
+Archetype series – collage with tissue paper, brown pattern paper, vintage book paper on watercolour paper

 Wilds of Winter series – watercolour and graphite on mineral paper